Digital Devil Story: Megami Tensei II: Reception

-Japanese gaming magazine Famitsu gave Megami Tensei II a score which put it in the magazine's Gold Hall of Fame.
+Four reviewers reviewed the Family Computer version of the game in the Japanese gaming magazine Famitsu.
 The four reviewers noted the game's improvements over the first game.
-Its demon fusion mechanics and improved mapping system were praised, although one reviewer felt that the pace was too slow.
+Its demon fusion mechanics and improved mapping system were praised with one reviewer saying that without it, it would have been a generic RPG.
+One reviewer felt that the pace was too slow.
 Kurt Kalata and Christopher J. Snelgrove of Hardcore Gaming 101 called the graphics and music superior to the original, calling it the game where the Megami Tensei series "really began to take shape".

+Reviewing the Super Famicom compilation port, one reviewer in Famitsu found the first game to only be nostalgic, while the Megami Tensei II was very worthwhile.
+The reviewer said that while many elements of the game have been made easier, it was still very difficult.

 In its retrospective on the series, Japanese magazine Yougo praised the game's cautionary message concerning black and white morality, praising its mixture of cyberpunk and occult elements, and citing it as the reason the Megami Tensei series continued.
 Kalata, in an article for 1UP.com, traced the series' use of mature content and adult themes to the storyline of Megami Tensei II.